Glossary

 Economic Factors

 Economic downturns and recessions can lead to increased unemployment and reduced consumer spending, making it challenging for individuals and businesses to meet their debt obligations.
-For instance, during the 2008 financial crisis, bad debt levels surged as many individuals and companies faced financial hardships.
+For instance, during the 2008 financial crisis, it surged as many individuals and companies faced financial hardships.

 Poor Financial Management